Cadet Training Centre, Frimley Park

-The Cadet Training Centre (CTC), Frimley Park is the home of the Combined Cadet Force (CCF) and the Army Cadet Force (ACF).
+The Cadet Training Centre (CTC), Frimley Park is the home of the Army Cadet Force (ACF) and the Combined Cadet Force Army (CCF (A)).

 History

 The House was commissioned by the Tichbourne Family in 1699.
 It served as a maternity hospital during the Second World War.
 It was subsequently used by the Officers' Association (OA), and by the Women's Royal Army Corps (WRAC), before it was handed over for use as a training college for the Cadet Forces of the British Armed Forces in 1957, opening for its first course in 1959.

 Location

 CTC Frimley Park is located on a large site immediately to the south west of Frimley Park Hospital, situated near Junction 4 of the M3 motorway.

 Courses

-The CTC Frimley Park is used primarily for the training of the cadet forces through courses.
-These include:
+The CTC Frimley Park is used primarily for the training of the cadet forces.
+Training courses include: